simonmichael/hledger/hledger-web/hledger-web.m4.md

 </div>
 }})

-hledger-web is hledger's web interface.
-It starts a simple web application for browsing and adding transactions, and optionally opens it in a web browser window if possible.
+hledger-web is a simple web application for browsing and adding transactions.
-It provides a more user-friendly UI than the hledger CLI or hledger-ui interface, showing more at once (accounts, the current account register, balance charts) and allowing history-aware data entry, interactive searching, and bookmarking.
+It provides a more user-friendly UI than the hledger CLI or hledger-ui TUI, showing more at once (accounts, the current account register, balance charts) and allowing history-aware data entry, interactive searching, and bookmarking.

-hledger-web also lets you share a ledger with multiple users, or even the public web.
+hledger-web also lets you share a journal with multiple users, or even the public web.
 There is no access control, so if you need that you should put it behind a suitable web proxy.
-As a small protection against data loss when running an unprotected instance, it writes a numbered backup of the main journal file (only ?) on every edit.
+As a small protection against data loss when running an unprotected instance, it writes a numbered backup of the main journal file (only) on every edit.

 Like hledger, it reads _files_
 For more about this see hledger(1).

+hledger-web can be run in three modes:

+- Transient mode (the default): your default web browser will be opened to show the app if possible, and the app exits automatically after two minutes of inactivity (no requests received and no open browser windows viewing it).

+- With `--serve`: the app runs without stopping, and without opening a browser.

+- With `--serve-api`: only the JSON API is served.

+In all cases hledger-web runs as a foreground process, logging requests to stdout.

 # OPTIONS